Runa Sandvik

-Runa Sandvik is a computer security expert, known as a proponent of strong encryption.
-She worked as The New York Times senior director of information security between March 2016 and October 2019.
-As of 2021, she is a senior advisor for the Norwegian Cyber Defence Force.
+Runa Sandvik is a Norwegian-American computer security expert and founder of Granitt.
+She is noted for her extensive work in protecting at-risk civil society groups, including human rights defenders, lawyers, and journalists.
+Sandvik was previously the Senior Director of Information Security at The New York Times, helping launch the company’s confidential tips page in December 2016.

 Career

-Sandvik was an early developer of the Tor anonymity network, a cooperative facility that helps individuals obfuscate the internet protocol they are using to access the internet.
+Sandvik was an early developer of the Tor anonymity network, a cooperative facility that helps individuals obfuscate the Internet Protocol information they are using to access the Internet.
 Sandvik is a technical advisor to the Freedom of the Press Foundation and serves on the review board of Black Hat Europe.
 Sandvik interviewed Edward Snowden in May 2014.
 In February 2015 Sandvik documented her efforts to retrieve information about herself through Freedom of Information Act requests.
 Sandvik led efforts to make The New York Times a Tor Onion service, allowing Times employees and readers to access the newspaper's site in ways that impede intrusive government monitoring.